-“Ideally, you don’t want to burn any bridges,” says Gaby Fisch, a former career coach and interim head of human resources at MaRS.
+“Ideally, you don’t want to burn any bridges,” says Gaby Fisch, a career coach and consultant at Move Forward.
 “If it’s very toxic you need to get yourself out of there.
 If it isn’t, and this is just the logical conclusion to your career at that workplace, you need to maintain good relations and leave on a high note.”
-In fact, making a graceful exit can help you down the road, in terms of referrals, new opportunities or even a different position at your old office.
+In fact, making a graceful exit can help you down the road, in terms of referrals, new opportunities or even a different position at your old company.

 As Harvard Business School professor Len Schlesinger puts it, “The bookends — how you start and how you end — are the most important parts of any professional relationship.”